Git-Fal7/winjaromenu-xfce/README.md

 A menu formatted similarly to Windows Vista and Windows 7 with some minor changes.
 The menu features categories, places links, shortcuts, and a search bar.

+## Installing
+Clone the repository and mark install.sh as executable.
+Run install.sh from command line.

 ## Keyboard shortcut
 This menu is developed with Manjaro linux in mind, which has built in mapping of super to Alt+F1.
 Command: `xfce4-popup-zorinmenulite`